matthew123987/rds_java_project_public/README.md

 I successfully ran this code on a EC2 instance by building with maven, with an application load balancer set up to host the website, hosted by route53, using ssl certificate from certificate manager.

+Gemini says hosting website via S3 is the production method, and that alb was a quick method, so went with that.

 The EC2 connects to RDS, both in private subnet.
 But the app routes to public subnet on ec2, to get internet access.

 Free tier EC2 was used while building the project, but intermittent 100% CPU usage was reached, breaking the app.
 Upgraded to t3.large non free tier, to fix the CPU issues.
 Probably the vibe coding causing this issue, and refactoring will improve this.